Nutrition, Food, and IBD: Community Questions Answered

 Foods while in a Crohn's or colitis flare

-When we think of nutrition in regards to IBD, I recommend thinking of food in two states of health: Flare and Remission.
-No doubt, when one is in a flare, different foods can be met with disparate tolerance.
+When we think of nutrition in regard to IBD, I recommend thinking of food in 2 states of health: flare and remission.
+No doubt, when one is in a flare, different foods can be met with different tolerance.

-In a flare, fibrous foods such as vegetables can produce intolerable cramps, bloat, and abdominal discomfort.
-In particular, those foods with greater non-soluble fiber content such as carrots, broccoli, and even legumes are common culprits of abdominal discomfort and bloat in any type of IBD.
-Indeed, when consumed in significant quantity they can even produce partial small bowel obstructions in some Crohn’s patients with some degree of intestinal stricture.
+In a flare, fibrous foods such as vegetables can produce intolerable cramps, bloat, and abdominal pain.
+In particular, foods with greater non-soluble fiber content such as carrots, broccoli, and even legumes (beans) are common culprits of abdominal discomfort and bloat in any type of IBD.
+Indeed, when eaten in large quantity they can even produce partial small bowel obstructions in some Crohn's patients with some degree of intestinal stricture.

-To make matters more complicated, consumption of any food in the midst of a flare can stimulate intestinal contractions leading to severe urgency, diarrhea, and even incontinence.
-Hence, the flare diet for most individuals with IBD may best benefit from aggressive hydration with water or oral electrolyte rehydration solutions (eg, electrolyte powders, coconut water).
+To make matters more complicated, consumption of any food in the midst of a flare can stimulate intestinal contractions, leading to severe urgency, diarrhea, and even incontinence.
+Hence, the flare diet for most people with IBD may best benefit from aggressive hydration with water or oral electrolyte rehydration solutions (e.g., electrolyte powders, coconut water).

-Also, emphasis on protein as a major component of calories is made in the form of plant-based protein: tofu or seitan, seafood (any type of fish such as tuna, salmon, mackerel) and healthy lean cuts of animal protein (eg, chicken, turkey).
-Red meat has been suggested to be pro-inflammatory in Crohn’s disease but not Ulcerative colitis at the time of this article.1
+Also, emphasis on protein as a major component of calories is made in the form of plant-based protein: tofu or seitan, seafood (any type of fish such as tuna, salmon, mackerel), and healthy lean cuts of animal protein (chicken, turkey).
+We think red meat is pro-inflammatory in Crohn's disease but not ulcerative colitis (at the time of this article).

-Something to avoid ‘eating’ or rather consuming especially in times of flare is excess aspirin or NSAID’s (Non-steroid anti-inflammatory drugs, eg, ibuprofen, naproxen) for pain.
+Something to avoid consuming, especially in times of flare, is excess aspirin or nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen.

-In patients without IBD, aspirin and NSAID’s can cause intestinal ulcerations.
-In IBD, we have ulcerations in the intestine during times of active disease.
-Thus, aspirin and NSAID’s can cause new ulcers or the existing ones to become worse as well.
+In people without IBD, aspirin and NSAIDs can cause intestinal ulcers.
+Those with IBD have ulcerations in the intestine during times of active disease.
+Thus, aspirin and NSAIDs can cause new ulcers or make the existing ones worse.

 Foods to eat while in remission

-These types of foods have been suggested to be associated independently with greater risk of IBD.
-Indeed, fast foods and processed foods are less nutrient-rich and do not have the potential to fortify the body with as many essential nutrients, vitamins, minerals, and healthy proteins and fats as a diet that is non-processed.
+These types of foods may be linked with greater risk of IBD.
+Indeed, fast foods and processed foods are less nutrient-rich and do not fortify the body with as many essential nutrients, vitamins, minerals, and healthy proteins and fats.

-Processed foods involve stripping of these vital nutrients and are then later ‘enriched’ with vital vitamins to restore some nutrient benefit.
-When we eat healthy foods during remission, we re-stock those nutrient stores that were depleted during times of flare when we became malnourished.
+Processed foods are stripped of these vital nutrients and then later "enriched" with vital vitamins to restore some nutrient benefit.
+When we eat healthy foods during remission, we restock nutrient stores that were depleted during times of flare when we became malnourished.

-If we eat nutrient-deficient foods (fast food, processed) during times of health, we contribute to more malnutrition rather than re-stocking our lost supplies.
-Nutrient deficiencies in IBD include Calcium, Vitamin A, Vitamin D, Zinc, Selenium, Potassium, Iron, B12, Folic acid.
+If we eat nutrient-deficient foods (fast food and processed foods) during times of health, we contribute to more malnutrition rather than restocking our lost supplies.
+Nutrient deficiencies in IBD include calcium, vitamin A, vitamin D, zinc, selenium, potassium, iron, B12, and folic acid.

-Review with your clinician if your levels should be checked and whether there is benefit or harm to supplementing any of these nutrients.
+Review with your doctor whether your levels should be checked and whether there is benefit or harm to supplementing any of these nutrients.

 Fruits and vegetables for Crohn's and ulcerative colitis

-When it comes to specifics, some meta-analyses suggest that the consumption of vegetables may be more protective in ulcerative colitis than Crohn’s.
-Notably, consumption of fruit appears to be protective in both ulcerative colitis and Crohn’s disease.3
+When it comes to specifics, some research suggests that eating vegetables may be more protective in ulcerative colitis than Crohn's.
+But, notably, we think eating fruit is protective in both ulcerative colitis and Crohn's disease.

-Diets that are higher in fiber may be beneficial to microbial diversity as well.
-In fact, increased fiber intake is transformed by gut bacteria into short-chain fatty acids (SCFA’s) which increase beneficial gut bacteria known as Firmicutes in turn and have been associated with greater gut diversity.
+Diets that are higher in fiber may be good for microbial diversity as well.
+In fact, fiber is transformed by gut bacteria into short-chain fatty acids (SCFAs), which increase good gut bacteria known as firmicutes.
+These have been associated with greater gut diversity.

-Diverse microbiomes are theorized to confer greater intestinal resilience and potentiate immune health.
+Diverse microbiomes are thought to improve intestinal resilience and immune health.
 Further research is currently underway to explore the role of nutrition and IBD.

 Benefits of a plant-based diet

-In 2019, we have studies that suggest there may be environmental influence from nutrition that is processed or contains preservatives.
+Some studies suggest there may be environmental influence from food that is processed or contains preservatives.
 We also have studies that suggest a plant-based diet may be more beneficial than a diet with red meat.

-The wording of ‘suggest’ is used as the data is also full of confounders that we cannot compensate for yet such as the unique nature of everyone’s genetics, immunology, microbial profiles, and IBD phenotype to name a few.
+The word "suggest" is used because the data is also full of complicating factors.
+These include the unique nature of everyone's genetics, immunology, microbial profiles, and IBD phenotype, to name a few.

-Thus, until more definitive data is established, I recommend my own patients to pursue a diet that is more natural and devoid of processed ingredients, emulsifiers, and preservatives.
-A plant-based diet is healthier than one vested in meat and I recommend avoidance or moderation of red meat in favor of healthy fat-protein such as seafood and fish.
+Until more definitive data is established, I recommend that my own patients pursue a diet that is more natural and free of processed ingredients, emulsifiers, and preservatives.
+A plant-based diet is healthier than one vested in meat.
+And I recommend avoidance or moderation of red meat in favor of healthy-fat protein such as seafood and fish.

-This is an exciting and ever-evolving topic and I hope that we can share new research updates in the future soon!
+This is an exciting and ever-evolving topic.
+I hope that we can share new research updates in the future soon!